realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/clamp-realism-and-structural-legitimacy.md

 ---

+## 6. Subset Management and Mandate Fragmentation

+A system that manages clamps for only a subset of the population loses mandate from the outgroup.

+If Group A experiences:

+- Preservation
+- Expansion
+- Protection

+while Group B experiences:

+- Contraction
+- Neglect
+- Dismissal

+then mandate fractures.

+Mandate requires perceived inclusion under shared constraint.

+Factional management produces factional legitimacy.

+Factional legitimacy is unstable.

+---

-## 5. Experience Gradients and Annoyance Scaling
+## 7. Experience Gradients and Annoyance Scaling

 Not all friction signals system failure.